 In August 2016, the FASB issued Accounting Standards Update No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15"), which addresses several specific cash flow issues.
 The effective date of ASU 2016-15 for the Company is for annual periods beginning after December 15, 2017, with early adoption permitted, and requires full retrospective application on adoption.
-The Company early adopted the guidance within ASU 2016-15 as of February 28, 2018.
-The Company's adoption of ASU 2016-15 did not have a material effect on its unaudited condensed consolidated financial statements and related disclosures.
+The Company is currently evaluating the impact that ASU 2016-15 will have on its consolidated financial statements and related disclosures.